 - It was not very visible from the display screen.

-- It was usually at the bottom part of the page and needed a little bit of scrolling down before it could be seen.
+- It was usually at the bottom part of the page and needed scrolling down before it could be seen.

-- You had no control if or where your book would show up.
+- You had no control over if or where your book would show up.

 This new advertising deal means self-publishers can really take serious promotions into their own hands.